Manchester to Brest, Brittany: an off-season itinerary for the end of Winter

 • 4 night independent itinerary for the very northwest tip of France - Finistère in Brittany - choosing the outskirts of Brest as the base

-• Based on travelling at the very end of winter/start of spring, flying in and out of Paris CDG.
+• Based on travelling at the very end of winter/start of spring, flying in and out of Brest.
 Car will also be essential to move around.

 • Based on a couple travelling, with a focus on leisurely cultural activities and biking, interspersed with time to just relax and soak up the atmosphere